diegomezg/final-devops-project/documentation/web-app/web-app-pipeline.md

 ![new pipeline](../img/text.png)

-### The last step after your first pipeline RUN is to create some Azure Pipelines variables, from the last pipeline you must have a Azure Container Registry credentials just as:
+### The last step before your first pipeline RUN is to create some Azure Pipelines variables, from the last pipeline you must have an Azure Container Registry credentials just as:
 * SKAFFOLD_DEFAULT_REPO
 This is your ACR repository URL, something just like myACR.azurecr.io
 * ACR_USER